EBITDA

 What is good EBITDA?

-A favorable EBITDA typically depends on various factors such as industry norms, company size, and specific business circumstances.
-However, in general, a good EBITDA is one that demonstrates a healthy operational performance and is sufficient to cover essential financial obligations such as debt service and capital expenditures.
-Additionally, a good EBITDA often indicates robust profitability and operational efficiency relative to industry peers.
+A favourable EBITDA depends on factors like industry standards, company size, and business conditions.
+Generally, strong earnings before interest, taxes, depreciation, and amortization indicate healthy operations and the ability to cover financial obligations such as debt and capital expenditures.
+It also reflects profitability and efficiency compared to industry peers.

 EBITDA vs. net income